 Liposarcomas are rare tumors of fat tissue.
 They are malignant tumors that have a low growth potential.
 Liposarcomas are lumpy and soft to firm.
 Surgical removal of both the tumor and surrounding tissue is recommended.
 Recurrence is common, so followup radiation treatment may be required.

 Nonepitheliotropic cutaneous lymphosarcoma is the most frequently recognized form of skin lymphosarcoma in horses.
 The disease may be recognized at any age but is most common in young and middle-aged animals.
 Firm lumps are noted in the fat under the skin surface of the lower body surface.
-There are 2 types of nonepitheliotropic cutaneous lymphosarcoma in horses.
-Differentiation between these forms is important because the monomorphic form of the disease progresses rapidly.
-In contrast, the lymphohistiocytic form seldom spreads and affected horses may live for years.
-As the lymphohistiocytic form progresses, the lumps tend to become more frequent on the lower neck regions.
-In many cases, euthanasia may be necessary when tumors cause difficulty in breathing.
+There are 2 types of nodular nonepitheliotropic cutaneous lymphosarcoma in horses, and differentiating them is important.
+The most common is the lymphohistiocytic form, which usually only involves the skin.
+Affected horses may live for years, although additional nodules are likely to develop and may interfere with breathing at an advanced stage.
+In contrast, the monomorphic form usually involves internal organs as well, and it progresses rapidly.

 Because of the expense of antitumor drugs, treatment is generally limited to corticosteroids administered by mouth or by injection.
 Remission, if it happens at all, is usually short term.